cy6erskunk/q-n-a/docs/Technical_rules.md

 individual and team competitions, fencers and teams who have lost the bout/match following

 the award of a P-Black card, will be ranked in the final results of the competition as having lost the bout/match.
 They receive the corresponding points.
-FIE

-51

-November 2023

 ## Chapter 5